Monday, January 19, 2015

 [Paris wants to] be free, govern itself, invent a new society: separate Church and State, secularize schools, liberate the press, open museums to the public.

-• Louise Michel is not only singled out but given a picture.
+• Louise Michel is not only singled out but given a picture (more about that emphasis below):

 On March 18 1871, the drama explodes.
 Thiers orders the National Guard to take hold of the cannons on the Montmartre hillside.
 Furious, the Parisians oppose that, as does Louise Michel.
 Thiers orders his troops to leave the town, to besiege it.
 The whole city revolts and representatives of the Commune of Paris who adopt the red flag in replacement of the tricolor.